Aerial beach and property view of Caravela Beach resort

 Location: 10 km away from Panaji, Old Goa, India

-Shri Shantadurga Temple, Kavlem
+Shree Shantadurga Temple Kavlem

-Shri Damodar Temple, Zambaulim
+Shri Damodar Temple Zambaulim

 Shri Damodar Temple is situated on the banks of the Kushawati river in Zambaulim about 22 km from Margao.
 This temple, dedicated to Lord Shiva, is a place of worship for both Hindus and Christians.
 It is also one of the more popular local attractions in Goa.